Night-Owl-Labs/Data-Fisher/README.md

 ## Resources

+- [JavaScript 3.8.3](https://www.javascript.com/) - `JavaScript` is a lightweight, interpreted, object-oriented language with first-class functions, and is best known as the scripting language for Web pages, but it's used in many non-browser environments as well.
 - [PapaParse 5.3.0](https://www.papaparse.com/) - Papa Parse is a powerful, in-browser CSV (Comma-Separated Values) parser for JavaScript.
 It's designed to handle various types of CSV data efficiently and provides a simple interface for parsing CSV files or strings in the client-side environment.
 Papa Parse is widely used in web applications to read and process CSV files, especially when dealing with large datasets or files.
 - [OpenMoji](https://openmoji.org/) - OpenMoji is the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)
 - [JavaScript Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - `JavaScript` is a lightweight, interpreted, object-oriented language with first-class functions, and is best known as the scripting language for Web pages, but it's used in many non-browser environments as well.